tonic ˈtɒnɪk/ Noun

 By 2030, there will be almost as many people of retirement age as there are working – yet the media and most businesses seem to think anyone over the age of 50 is just a hip replacement waiting to happen.

 That’s what The Tonic is for.
-Covering your personal life, family, work and finances, we will talk about the things others aren’t and put our own point of view on the things we think others have got wrong.
+Covering your personal life, family, work and finances, we talk about the things others aren’t brave enough to.
 We laugh in the face of adversity, and ask the questions no one else will.
 Ultimately, we want to be your voice, and we want to hear yours back.

-The Tonic is editorially independent.
-It’s ad-free because it’s funded by Just – a retirement finance company, who believe that this important generation is going ignored and who want to understand more about the years leading up to retirement.
+The Tonic is editorially forward-thinking.
+It’s funded by Just – a retirement finance company which believes that this important generation is going ignored, and who wants to understand more about the years leading up to retirement.